Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure

-Building upon this dataset, we develop a three-dimensional voxel-based foundation model based on a masked autoencoder architecture, which learns texture-aware latent representations in a self-supervised manner.
+Using this dataset, we develop a three-dimensional (3D), voxel-based foundation model built on a masked autoencoder architecture that learns texture-aware latent representations in a self-supervised manner.
 The pretrained model is subsequently fine-tuned for two representative downstream tasks: (1) prediction of homogenized stiffness and (2) inference of material surrogate model parameters via linear projection of the learned latent representations.
 In the second task, the inferred surrogate parameters are evaluated under crystal plasticity to predict nonlinear homogenized responses.
-Across both tasks, the pretrained model consistently outperforms non-pretrained baselines, demonstrating improved generalization and highlighting the effectiveness of large-scale self-supervised pretraining for texture-aware representation learning.
+Across both tasks, the pretrained model consistently outperforms baselines trained from scratch, demonstrating improved generalization and confirming the value of large-scale self-supervised pretraining for texture-aware representation learning.

 The remainder of this paper is organized as follows.
 Section~\ref{sec2} details the proposed methodology, including dataset generation, foundation model pretraining, and downstream fine-tuning strategies.
 Section~\ref{sec3} presents and discusses the numerical results for homogenized stiffness prediction and nonlinear response modeling.
 Finally, Section~\ref{sec4} summarizes the key findings and outlines perspectives for future developments in foundation model-based approaches for polycrystalline materials.